 An excellent player can make an average instrument sound good.
 An average player needs a good instrument to sound good.
 It is safe to say that at the primary, secondary and tertiary level, better quality instruments will help.

 Some conductors have shown that with limited resources they can still put up a decent show.

-It is heartening to see quite a number of non-Chinese in some Chinese orchestras.
-One Malay girl was even chosen to introduce her school and their set pieces.
+It is heartening to see there are a number of non-Chinese in some Chinese orchestras.
+There was a Malay girl chosen to introduce her school and their set pieces.
 Music is regardless of race.